mifki/df-twbt/README.md

 This is a plugin for [Dwarf Fortress](http://bay12games.com) / [DFHack](http://github.com/dfhack/dfhack) that improves various aspects the game interface.

 Originally I wrote a small plugin because I was tired seeing coffins instead of zeroes and all that stuff.
 It has greately evolved since then.
-Requires OpenGL PRINT_MODE (STANDARD or VBO).
 The primary goal is to improve Fortress Mode.
 Adventure Mode is generally supported but may have issues.

-Compatible with Dwarf Fortress version 0.34.11 and DFHack r5, and usually the latest 0.40.xx for which DFHack is available.
-Installation package also includes several other plugins which required changes to be compatible with TWBT.
+*Note:* To activate the plugin, set PRINT_MODE to TWBT (or TWBT_LEGACY for legacy mode with text and map tiles of the same size) in your `data/init/init.txt` file.
+The installation package also includes several other plugins which required changes to be compatible with TWBT.

 ## Features ##